floretan/LegoStacks/README.md

 * Install the Fullscreen API for Processing: http://www.superduper.org/processing/fullscreen_api/
 * Install the ControlP5 library: http://www.sojamo.de/libraries/controlP5/#installation

+# Physical setup
+Open LegoStacks.pde with processing and run the application.
+The first time the main menu only contains the "Calibrate" option.

+To calibrate a stack, stack the lego pieces in the right order in front of the webcam and click on them from bottom to top after choosing "Calibrate" from the main menu.
+The pieces will be highlighted on the screen as they are recognized by the program.

+# How to play

+Enter your user data and click "Play Now".
+The timer starts automatically and stops when the correct order for the lego pieces is detected.

 # Tips

 The recognition of Lego bricks is based on areas of homogenous color.